benchmark January 2012

-Analysis in your Pocket
+Analysis in your Pocket - Simulation on a smartphone

 I’ll spare you the “new year” editorial about the passage of time and looking forward to the coming 12 months.
 I’ll even let you get away without mentioning the Christmas break we’ve all just come back from.
 Might skip a discussion on winter weather, and I’m definitely not going to write about new year’s resolutions.